What You Should Know About This Degree

 An online associate or bachelor’s degree in real estate is one option to consider, as is a real estate certificate from a community college.
 There are also similar degrees that may help you in your real estate career, such as a bachelor’s in business administration or a degree in finance.

-Real estate agents can expect industry growth of 2% over the next 10 years.
-Although this rate of growth is considered slow, it still amounts to thousands of new job openings.
+Real estate agents can expect industry growth of 5% over the next 10 years.
+This is about as fast as the average for all occupations.

 Each state has its own licensing requirements for real estate agents.
 The majority of states have educational requirements, and a state licensing exam must be passed to become a real estate professional.